 Most people start the W trek from the west.
 This involves:

-• Boarding the catamaran at 9am to sail the 25-minute journey across Lago Pehoe.
-This service is operated by Hielos Patagonicos with departures leaving Pudeto (where the bus drops you) for Paine Grande across the lake at 9am, 11am and 6pm (November through March) with an extra departure at 4.15pm between December and March (Note services drop down to one or two during the rest of the year.
-Their website has up-to-date timings, which are too complicated to list out here) ($27,000 CLP ($30 USD) one-way, cash only).
-Tickets cannot be reserved in advance; you buy them at the ferry port.
+- Boarding the catamaran at 8.30am to sail the 25-minute journey across Lago Pehoe.
+Departures leave Pudeto (where the bus drops you) for Paine Grande across the lake at 8.30am, 10.30am and 6pm (November through March) with an extra departure at 4.15pm between December and March (Note services drop down to one or two during the rest of the year.
+Their website has up-to-date timings, which are too complicated to list out here) ($26,000 CLP ($30 USD) one-way, cash only).
+Tickets can be purchased online in advance.

 * If there is no space on this service, you can take the 7.30am service that drops you at Pudeto at 10.45am for the 11am catamaran.
 See this post for full information.